dimitry-lzs/hciWeb/documents/report.md

 **Color Pallete:** We wanted our app's design to preserve consistency, while establishing a unique identity.
 In that direction, we decided to create our app's Color Palette.
 Using [*Coolors*](https://coolors.co/) as our tool, we created a color palette with colors directly derived from our logo.

+**Chat Feature:** To implement the chatting feauture of our App, we have integrated one of the available models of the [OpenRouter](https://openrouter.ai/) API, and specifficaly the [Google's LearnLM 1.5 Pro Experimental](https://openrouter.ai/google/learnlm-1.5-pro-experimental:free) model.
+We did that to make the chatting feature smarter, and more interactive.

 ## Programming Language
 **Our Choice:** The project uses *React* (with TypeScript).
 React was chosen for its robust component-based structure, reusability, and strong community support.